 I recently organised a Workshop for people to teach and to learn everyday skills.
 A kind of skills swap.
-There were people teaching and learning knitting and someone arranging a workshop to show how to make re-usable baby wipes but the best part of the day was learning how to make ginger and cinnamon tea from a herbalist, Simon Mills of Sustaincare.
+The best part of the day was learning how to make ginger and cinnamon tea from a herbalist, Simon Mills of Sustaincare.
 He had taken time out of a busy day to pass on a very welcome piece of his knowledge.

 Learning to make ginger and cinnamon tea is a great blessing for cold days, warming and spicy it is great when fighting off a cold